wcamposs/github-repo-searcher/README.md

 **The Application aims to:**

 1. List public Github repositories
-2. Searching public Github repositories
+2. Search public Github repositories
 3. View repository list, with the informations:
    - Name of the repository
    - Name of the repository owner